TSV 1860 MÜNCHEN

 Unlike their world-famous neighbours on the other side of Munich though, there's nothing international about Sechzig and the club website and online ticket shop are both in German only.
 Fortunately for non-German speakers, Google Chrome’s translation feature makes booking tickets a very straightforward process.

-Grünwalder Straße 114, 81547 München; 9am-5pm, Wed-Fri).
-Or, for an extra €1.50, you can arrange collection at the box office at the training ground on a matchday - just remember to bring proof of purchase and valid photo ID.
+Tickets can also be bought by visiting the box office at the training ground near the stadium (Grünwalder Straße 114, 81547 München; 9am-5pm, Wed-Fri) or by ringing the ticket hotline on +49 (0) 180 5601860.
+For an extra €1.50, you can also arrange collection at the box office at the training ground on a matchday - just remember to bring proof of purchase and valid photo ID.
 Questions about ticket sales can be directed to tickets@tsv1860.de - but you can't order tickets using this email !

-There's no ABC-tiered approach to ticketing and prices are determined by where in the ground you want to watch the action from - rather than the quality of opposition facing
+There's no ABC-tiered approach to ticketing and prices are determined by where in the ground you want to watch the action from - rather than the quality of opposition facing Die Löwen.

-1860 have the highest ticket prices in the 3.Liga and advance ticket prices for full-paying adults are a steep €28-38 for seats and it's €18 to watch the action from the terraces.
+1860 have the highest ticket prices in the 3.Liga and advance prices for full-paying adults are a steep €28-41 for seats and it's €18 to watch the action from the terraces.
 Discounts are available for the unemployed, students, senior citizens etc - but only if they want to go on the terraces, in which case, 1860 will knock a full Euro off the price ...

-Fans aged between 6 and 13 years old fare slightly better - they only have to find €17-20 from their pocket money for a seat or €10 to stand on the terraces.
-There is good news ahead if you're 5 or under though - you'll get a free 'Lap Ticket' if you send the 'Lions' an email (tickets@tsv1860.de) and ask nicely.
+Fans aged between 4 and 13 years old fare slightly better - they only have to find €15-19 from their pocket money for a seat or €9 to stand on the terraces.
+There is good news ahead if you're 3 or under though - you'll get a free 'Schoßkinder-Ticket' if you send the 'Lions' an email (tickets@tsv1860.de) and ask nicely.

 GETTING THERE & AWAY